|Researched by||John Readman||Refereed by||This information is not refereed|

 Sensitivity assessment.
-Overall, the biotope is unlikely to be affected by smothering, unless adjacent to sediment.
+The biotope is unlikely to be affected by smothering unless adjacent to sediment.
 An increase in sediment could result in scour following re-suspension due to wave and tidal flow.
 Removal of the sediment is likely to be rapid.
 Overall, resistance is assessed as ‘Medium’, mainly due to the scour effect as the sediment is removed, although the risk that some parts of the biotope that exist on flat or gently sloping areas may experience burial.
-Resilience is ‘High’ and sensitivity is ‘Low’.
+Resilience is ‘High’ and sensitivity is assessed as ‘Low’.

 |Not Assessed (NA)||Not assessed (NA)||Not assessed (NA)|